 Reducing Your Risk

 Research continues to look into what factors cause this type of cancer and what people can do to lower their personal risk.
 There is no proven way to completely prevent this disease, but there may be steps you can take to lower your individual risk of bile duct cancer.

 - Avoid coming in contact with hazardous chemicals.
-Even though thorium dioxide (a chemical, previously used in x-ray examinations, associated with a high risk of developing bile duct cancer) has been banned from use, other hazardous chemicals are still available or found in the environment.
+Even though thorium dioxide, a chemical previously used in x-ray examinations, has been banned from use because it is associated with a high risk of developing bile duct cancer, other hazardous chemicals are still available or found in the environment.

 - Avoid alcohol abuse, which can lead to cirrhosis.